Mendoza College of Business: Rankings and reputation

 In 2016, Mendoza's undergraduate business program was ranked No. 2 by Bloomberg Businessweek.
 Mendoza's undergraduate business program was ranked No. 9 in the U.S. by U.S. News in 2016.
 In the 2017 edition, Mendoza no longer appears among the top 10.
 However, in 2017, Poets and Quants ranked Mendoza's undergraduate business program at No. 4 nationally.

-Rankings for Mendoza's MBA program among U.S. MBA programs include No. 22 by Forbes, #26 in 2017 by Bloomberg BusinessWeek and No. 31 by U.S. News & World Report.
+Rankings for Mendoza's MBA program among U.S. MBA programs include No. 22 by Forbes, #34 in 2023 by Bloomberg BusinessWeek and No. 31 by U.S. News & World Report.
 In global rankings, the Mendoza MBA was ranked No. 40 by The Economist and No. 80 by Financial Times.
 Its Executive MBA program was ranked No. 15 by Bloomberg Businessweek.
 College Atlas and The Economist rank the Mendoza MBA 2nd among business schools in Indiana.

-For 2011, the Aspen Institute, which ranks institutions on how well schools incorporate issues concerning social and environmental stewardship into the curriculum, ranked Mendoza #4 worldwide.

 Poets & Quants reveals a placement rate of 93% after 3 months for the Undergraduate school, as well as an average starting salary of roughly $72,000.

-Selectivity

-MBA program

-The admissions rate for the 2014 was 35%.
-Applicants are required to take the GMAT exam.
-Of the admitted applicants, the median score was 687 and the middle 80% of scores ranged from 650 to 769.

-Undergraduate program

-After completing the university's First Year of Studies program, Notre Dame business majors enter the Mendoza College in their second year.
-Starting in 2015, high school applicants will have to apply directly and be "pre-approved" for admission into Mendoza after their first year of studies.

-Executive education

-Stayer Center for Executive Education offers degree programs and non-degree programs for full-time working professionals.
-In addition to the programs offered at the Notre Dame campus in South Bend and the campus in Chicago, Illinois, there is also a program that takes place in Ireland.

 Facilities

 The Mendoza College of Business main building, located on DeBartolo Quad, was built in 1996 and designed by Ellerbe Becket.
 Its 196,986 square feet of space includes the 300-seat Jordan Auditorium, classrooms, offices, administration, and digital spaces.
-The Potenziani Family Atrium features an original and refurbished NYSE trading post from 1929 that was in use until 1981.
 The Stayer Center for Executive Education, built between 2011 and 2013 and located immediately south of the main Mendoza building, hosts both the degree and non-degree programs aimed at the executive-level MBA students and corporate clients.
 It is built in collegiate architecture style and was designed by Robert A.M.
 Stern Architects, and features stained glass windows.